-- Apply mix oil remedy. (get information from our another article about Angular Cheilitis causes.)
+- Apply mix oil remedy. (get information from another article about Angular Cheilitis Causes.)

 - Most importantly, hydrate your lips by drinking plenty of water

-- Use homemade chemicals free quality lip balm with vitamin E (get instruction from our article of How to make lip balm at home.)
+- Use a homemade chemical-free quality lip balm with vitamin E (get instruction from our article on How to make lip balm at home.)